matusnovak/fineframework/doxygen/modules.md

 Render engine independent graphic user interface.

 This module allows creation of user interfaces (GUIs).
 It takes care of widget layout, automatic spacing when resized, spacing, callbacks, etc. This module provides several widgets (buttons, check boxes, text edits, radios, sliders, etc..) however, has a functionality to add custom widgets as well.
 All widgets can be arranged in linear layouts, similarly how HTML works and can be also styled.
 This GUI is not directly linked to OpenGL or any other rendering engine!
 Instead, it can use any backend with any renderer you wish to use.
-However, an OpenGL backend is provided by default, if the user wishes it to use.
+However, an OpenGL backend is provided by default, if the user wishes to use.

 ### [math - Math functions and data types](/doxygen/group__math.md)